-Confluence Rivers Utility Operating Company has lifted the boil water advisory for Port Perry.
-This system is located near the Perryville, MO area.
+Confluence Rivers Utility Operating Company has lifted the boil water advisory for – Gladlo Water (MO3036151).
+The system is located near Rolla, Missouri in Phelps County.

 To assure that possible contamination is removed from plumbing, all customers should flush all the water lines in their home by operating all water faucets (both hot and cold) and flushing toilets.
 Any customer who notices colored or odorous water should report this to the water system official listed below or to the MO DNR.